-Key Messages for Hurricane Helene Advisory 12: 4:00 AM CDT Thu Sep 26, 2024
+Key Messages for Hurricane Helene Advisory 14: 5:00 PM EDT Thu Sep 26, 2024

-1. A catastrophic and deadly storm surge is likely along portions of the Florida Big Bend coast, where inundation could reach as high as 20 feet above ground level, along with destructive waves.
-There is also a danger of life-threatening storm surge along the remainder of the west coast of the Florida Peninsula.
-Residents in those areas should follow advice given by local officials and evacuate if told to do so.

-2. Potentially catastrophic hurricane-force winds are expected within the eyewall of Helene when it makes landfall in the Florida Big Bend region later today.
-Preparations to protect life and property should be completed this morning before tropical storm conditions arrive.
-Damaging and life-threatening hurricane-force winds, especially in gusts, will penetrate well inland over portions of northern Florida and southern Georgia later today and tonight where Hurricane Warnings are in effect.
-Strong wind gusts are also likely farther north across portions of northern Georgia and the Carolinas, particularly over the higher terrain of the southern Appalachians.

-3. Catastrophic and life-threatening flash and urban flooding, including numerous significant landslides, is expected across portions of the southern Appalachians through Friday.
+- 1. A catastrophic and deadly storm surge will occur along portions of the Florida Big Bend coast, where inundation could reach as high as 20 feet above ground level, along with destructive waves.
+If you live in this area and were told to evacuate by local officials, your opportunity to do so is almost over.
+There is also a danger of life-threatening storm surge along the remainder of the west coast of the Florida Peninsula. - 2.
+Potentially catastrophic hurricane-force winds are expected within the eyewall of Helene and will spread inland over portions of northern Florida and southern Georgia when Helene makes landfall in the Florida Big Bend region this evening.
+Persons in these areas should be prepared to take shelter in the interior portion of a well-built structure and remain sheltered until after hazardous conditions pass.
+You may need to remain sheltered after the storm due to downed trees and power lines, as well as flooding, in the area. - 3.
+Damaging wind gusts will penetrate well inland over portions of Georgia and the Carolinas tonight, particularly over the higher terrain of the southern Appalachians.
+Residents in these areas should be prepared for the possibility of long-duration power outages.
+If you use a generator after the storm, be sure it is placed outside at least 20 feet away from doors, windows, and garages to avoid deadly carbon monoxide poisoning. - 4.
+Catastrophic and life-threatening flash and urban flooding, including numerous significant landslides, is expected across portions of the southern Appalachians through Friday.
 Considerable to locally catastrophic flash and urban flooding is likely for northwestern and northern Florida and the Southeast through Friday.
 Widespread significant river flooding and isolated major river flooding are likely.

-4. Tropical storm conditions are expected over portions of western Cuba within the Tropical Storm Warning area.
-Hurricane Helene will bring heavy rain to portions of the western Caribbean with potentially significant flooding across western Cuba and the northeastern Yucatan Peninsula through this morning.